-- Admission status notices are mailed out by the School of Education.
+- Admission status notices are sent out by the School of Education.

-- Conditional admission status may be granted.
-Conditions must be completed within one semester of admission.
+- Provisional admission status may be granted.
+Provisions must be completed within one semester of admission.

 - You may not take practicum methods courses (ED 615, ED 616, ED 617, ED 618, ED 619, and ED 661) until you are admitted and have completed ED 230 and ED 333.
 All other courses are open to students prior to full admission.

-- You must TAKE the Praxis I test for admission.
-If you do not pass all sections of the test, you may retake it.
-You must PASS the Praxis I prior to full admission and prior to placement in any school practicum.
+- You must TAKE the Praxis CASE exam for admission.
+If you do not pass all sections of the exam, you may retake it.
+You must PASS the Praxis CASE prior to full admission and prior to placement in any school practicum.

-- You must maintain a 3.0 GPA in these programs.
+- You must maintain a 3.0 GPA in this program.
 You must receive a grade of "C" or better in each course for it to count.
-A "C-" grade will not be counted as “passing.”
+A "C-" grade will not be counted as passing.